inertiacreeping/youtubeuploader/README.md

 ```

 The script does its rounds every hour, checking for new timelapse videos and uploading them with the correct yesterday date in the title.
+The first time you run the script, it'll open a browser window and prompt you to log into a Youtube account.
+Once logged in, the script will generate a token.pickle file with your credentials saved.
+Future script runs won't require a re-login.

 ### Features ✨
 - Automatically uploads timelapse videos to YouTube.